kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 > * More in the devops wiki.
 Ask questions in Element/Devops Helpdesk if need be.
 > * [Doc](https://docs.google.com/document/d/1WTLx1k46g0WeB6Afp02XS682SUFbqJUVp4bKhXksYFo/edit#heading=h.v9anig8niu5f) for our last round of element revamp.

-TODO: a sentence on why we use element to begin with.
+Why do we use element to begin with?

+> Privacy-preserving, semi-redundant due to connectivity with other homeservers (so even if ours goes down, people on other homeservers can still interact with the channels they're in).
+Interoperable (with other chat protocols, due to bridges), customizable/programmable and control over our data.
+>
+> Erin
 #### 😱 Where/How-much to Write?

 A common question around async communication in chats is how "loud" you should be.
 For example, whether you should talk in big chats, as opposed to DM.